OpenNews/opennews-website/what/community/scholarships/index.md

 OpenNews staff reviews all applications.
 We prioritize applications from members of communities underrepresented in journalism and technology and journalists from small and non-coastal newsrooms.
 We also prioritize applications that will allow the person to attend an event where they are speaking or otherwise making a major contribution.

 **What about your conference, SRCCON?**
-We run a separate scholarship process for that event.
+We run a separate scholarship process for SRCCON events.
 You can find more details [on the SRCCON website](https://srccon.org/scholarships/)!

 **Who funds these scholarships?**
 Our scholarships are made possible by grants from the Democracy Fund and News Integrity Initiative, and [donations from community members](https://opennews.networkforgood.com/).